 - Special outdoor events, fairs and carnivals (see Section 10.14)

-As we move into the Hallween and haunted house season, its easy to get caught up in the fun and overlook the safety issues that may arise.
-Through the provisions in NFPA 1, which can assist code officials and fire departments enforce safe haunted houses, and NFPA's halloween resources for consumers, everyone can stay safe this season.
+As we move into the Halloween and haunted house season, it’s easy to get caught up in the fun and overlook the safety issues that may arise.
+Through the provisions in NFPA 1, which can assist fire code officials and inspectors enforce safe haunted houses, and NFPA's halloween resources for consumers, everyone can stay safe this season.